SNOW DAY! Two words that are often welcomed and even celebrated if that means getting to stay home and sip hot cocoa by a fire.

-But as with any sort of spray, there is a potential for water to collect on the ground and freeze.
-Workers will need to be cognizant of the potential slip hazard underneath the plume.
+One of the biggest advantages of using misting cannons for dust control is that the technology uses significantly less water than traditional methods like hoses or sprinklers.
+As with any sort of spray, there is still the possibility for water to collect on the ground near the unit and freeze.
+Workers need to be cognizant of the potential slip hazard directly underneath the plume.

-Keeping your dust suppression system running is in itself a safety necessity.
-If your operation doesn’t shut down when it snows, your dust control can’t either.
+We understand that keeping your dust suppression system running is in itself a safety necessity.
+If your operation doesn’t shut down when it snows, your dust control solution can’t either.
+With just a few easy preparations, the DustBoss is ready to clear the air all winter long.

 When not running, set the unit to drain properly by following the guidelines below: